pcherkashin/pcherkashin/README.md

 - ⚡ Fun fact: ...
 -->

-👋 Hi, I'm Pavel Cherkashin - a dedicated Frontend Developer with a deep passion for creating immersive web experiences through cutting-edge web technologies.
-With over a decade of experience in the tech industry, I specialize in developing responsive, user-centric websites and applications.
+👋 Hi, I'm Pavel Cherkashin - a dedicated CTO/Software Engineer with a deep passion for creating immersive web experiences through cutting-edge web technologies.
+With over a decade of experience in the tech industry, I specialize in developing responsive, user-centric web and mobile applications.

 🌐 Throughout my journey, I've committed to mastering the nuances of frontend development, from crafting pixel-perfect UIs to optimizing performance for scalable web solutions.
-My expertise spans a wide array of technologies including HTML, CSS, JavaScript, and modern frameworks like React and Next.js.
+My expertise spans a wide array of technologies including JavaScript, React and Next.js, Node.js, Flutter, Nuxt, Node, MySQL, PostgreSQL, MongoDB, Dicker, etc.

 💡 Driven by the thrill of innovation and problem-solving, I'm on the lookout for opportunities to bring creative visions to life on the web.
 My aim is to contribute to projects that leverage my technical skills and collaborative spirit to make a meaningful impact.